 Aluminum is ductile and easy to machine.
 It is softer and easier to stretch and bend.
 Stainless steel is easy to machine depending on experience but does take longer.
 Breaking can occur more frequently in stainless steel applications than in aluminum ones.

 Strength vs. Weight:

 Stainless steel has a clear strength advantage over aluminum.
 It is simply denser and stronger.
 Interestingly, aluminum has a better strength-to-weight ratio.
 Aluminum typically weighs 1/3 of steel.
 Strength to weight is an important factor for certain applications like aerospace.

-Both aluminum and stainless steel offer corrosion resistance but stainless steel will typically perform better depending on the environment.
+Both aluminum and stainless steel offer corrosion resistance.
+Stainless steel will typically perform better depending on the environment.
 It’s worth noting that sodium chloride (salt) will corrode aluminum.
 Stainless steel’s corrosion resistance and rust resistance makes it highly versatile in a range of industries.